erszcz/msc-thesis/dfly-multiboot.md

             see @wiki:lilo article on LILO.

-The multitude of problems involved in implementing a bootloader for each combination of an operating system and hardware platform as well as high coupling of the bootloader to the operating system were the reasons which led @okuji2006multiboot to devise [the Multiboot Specification][ext:multiboot].
+The multitude of problems involved in implementing a bootloader for each combination of an operating system and hardware platform, as well as high coupling of the bootloader to the operating system, were the reasons which led @okuji2006multiboot to devise [the Multiboot Specification][ext:multiboot].
 The specification defines an interface between a universal bootloader and an operating system.
-One implementation of the specification is [GRUB][ext:grub] -- the bootloader which came to existence thanks to the effort of FSF[^ft:fsf], and is one of the most widely used bootloaders in the FOSS (Free and Open Source Software) world.
+One implementation of the specification is [GRUB][ext:grub] -- one of the most widely used bootloaders in the FOSS (Free and Open Source Software) world, which came to existence thanks to the effort of FSF[^ft:fsf].
-Other motives behind the specification are:
+Other motives behind the Multiboot specification are:

-- the reduction of effort put into crafting bootloaders for disparate hardware platforms (much of the code for advanced features[^ft:pifeatures] will be platform independent),
+- reduction of effort put into crafting bootloaders for disparate hardware platforms (much of the code for advanced features[^ft:pifeatures] will be platform independent),